Market

 Advances

-financial statements include 'Other Advances' which
+Financial Statements include 'Other Advances' which

-include advances given to certain entities aggregating Rs
+include advances given to certain entities aggregating

-213.77 Lacs as on reporting date which are lying
+Rs 123.47 lakhs as on reporting date which are lying

 unadjusted in the books for more than 3 years.
 The

-chances of recoverability of these balances seem to be
+chances of recoverability of these balances seem to

 Principal audit procedures adopted